2026-2027 Graduate Catalog

 (Numbered XXX-796/XXX-799/XXX-899)

-The thesis and dissertation provides graduate students the opportunity to apply their course work and independent investigation skills to increase knowledge.
+The thesis and dissertation provide graduate students the opportunity to apply their course work and independent investigation skills to increase knowledge.
 Successful completion of a thesis or dissertation demonstrates a student’s ability to manage a project, and to define, research, and solve problems.
 Graduate Special students are not eligible for thesis and dissertation credits.

 Committee Selection:

 Students complete a thesis or dissertation under the supervision of a major professor and committee.
 Students select their research committee, which includes a Major Advisor (UW-Green Bay faculty member from their degree program) and two additional faculty members with appropriate degrees or expertise who guide, advise, and approve the thesis or dissertation defense and manuscript.
-When anyone other than a UW-Green Bay graduate faculty member serves on the committee, please submit a resume or curriculum vitae to the Office of Graduate Studies.
+All members of the committee must have graduate faculty status to participate.
+After selecting their committee members, the student submits a proposal and GR-2: Approval for Candidacy for a Graduate Degree Program form.
+Guidelines for how to prepare a proposal can be found on the Graduate Studies website.

 Defending a Thesis or Dissertation:

-When students are ready to defend their thesis or dissertation, they submit a GR-3: Request for Presentation form found on the Graduate Studies website.
-The GR-3 form will provide the Office of Graduate Studies all of the information needed to create a poster and promote the defense to the campus community.
-Defenses must be open to the public, and hosted by the last day of the graduation term.
+When students are ready to defend their thesis or dissertation, they should work with their program to follow any specific procedures that may exist.
+Defenses should be open to the public.
 Students may choose between in-person, virtual, or hybrid models for presentation.
 Members of the committee preside over the defense and notify the student in a private meeting following the presentation whether the defense was successful.
+After the defense, students will initiate a GR-4: Approval of Presentation form, which is signed by all members of the committee.

 Manuscript Preparation and Archiving: